 Learn how orthodontics can help people with sleep apnea

-Following is useful information about receiving orthodontics such as dental braces for sleep disorders (sleep apnea) in Colorado Springs:
+Following is useful information about receiving orthodontics such as dental braces or devices for sleep apnea (a common sleep disorder) in Colorado Springs:

 Orthodontic treatments are commonly used to help people suffering from obstructive sleep apnea, a common sleep disorder that not only causes restless nights and exhausted days, but can lead to serious health conditions.
 People with sleep apnea stop breathing periodically during sleep, sometimes as often as 20 to 30 times an hour.
 This lapse in breathing and resulting oxygen deficiency triggers the body to wake up in order to restart normal breathing.
 Because the period of wakefulness is so short, most people don’t remember waking and assume they slept undisturbed for the entire night.
 However, daytime sleepiness and complaints of snoring from sleeping partners often provide the clues that lead to a diagnosis of sleep apnea.